achamchi01/keycloak-angular/README.md

 });
 ```

-## rednucleus-keycloak-js Events
+## @rednucleus/keycloak-js Events

-The callback events from [rednucleus-keycloak-js](https://www.keycloak.org/docs/latest/securing_apps/index.html#javascript-adapter-reference) are available through a RxJS subject which is defined by `keycloakEvents$`.
+The callback events from [@rednucleus/keycloak-js](https://www.keycloak.org/docs/latest/securing_apps/index.html#javascript-adapter-reference) are available through a RxJS subject which is defined by `keycloakEvents$`.

-For example you make rednucleus-keycloak-angular auto refreshing your access token when expired:
+For example you make @rednucleus/keycloak-angular auto refreshing your access token when expired:

 ```ts
 keycloakService.keycloakEvents$.subscribe({